The thing about democracy, beloveds, is that it is not neat, orderly, or quiet. It requires a certain relish for confusion. ~ Molly Ivins

 9. Bring food

 A campaign, like an army, marches on its stomach.
 Donuts on the weekend for block-walkers are great, but if you bring real food that comes from legitimate food groups beyond pizza and tacos for the staff and hardcore volunteers, they will worship you for all eternity.
-You might check, too, because vegans volunteer on campaigns, too, and need your love.
-Breath mints, hand sanitizer, and napkins, etc., are a nice touch, too.
+Remember that vegans volunteer on campaigns, too, and need your animal- and dairy-product free love.
+Breath mints, hand sanitizer, and napkins, etc., are a nice touch, and can help the candidate prep for a meeting after a meal.

 10. Work polling locations during early voting and on election day